Edgar-Donk/edgar-donk.github.io/README.md

 ttktheme a widget is affected both by the image and general colours.
 Text is a useful tool in that the name and representation of a colour can be made in one line.

+First it is best to refresh our memory of how a widget looks in the various themes, try 06theme_notebook.py this has most of the important widgets together with a theme selector.
+It has been set up to incorporate ttktheme.
+The first tab contains most of the normally used widgets, in order to see the scroll bars work, in the second tab with a treeview, it will be necessary to adjust the height and width using the sizegrip, the third tab has the scale and progress bars.
+There may be styles that appeal in different themes, it should be possible to mix and match to your taste provided that you copy widget definitions and their images together.